 Avocado green bathrooms may have been all the rage a few decades ago, but for most modern buyers they are considered undesirable, even if everything’s in perfect working order.
 Play it safe with a sleek, stylish white bathroom suite, and you’ll make the room appear much more open and light, and allow anybody to put their own stamp on things.
 Whilst we’re on the topic, try to avoid any particularly bright colours elsewhere in the house too.
 Nobody wants to go to sleep in a bright yellow bedroom.

-It’s always up to you whether or not you want us to show buyers round your property, or if it’s something you’ll prefer to do yourself.
-The main problem we tend to see, is buyers often don’t want to tell the seller they simply don’t see themselves in a property, as they feel a seller may take this personally.
-Regardless of who shows them around a property, at AP Morgan we still chase for feedback from every single person who views the property to get their honest opinions.
+It’s always up to you whether or not you want us to show buyers around your property, or if it’s something you’ll prefer to do yourself.
+The main problem we tend to see is buyers often don’t want to tell the seller they simply don’t see themselves in a property, as they feel a seller may take this personally.
+Regardless of who shows them around a property or which one of our West Midlands offices they go to, at AP Morgan we still chase for feedback from every single person who views the property to get their honest opinions.

 Even if it’s been regularly serviced, old boilers don’t reassure buyers as much as new ones, and buyers don’t want to run the risk of buying a house with an old boiler, only for it to let them down during winter.
 If your boiler is getting on a bit, consider getting an upgrade.